luontola/specsy/download.md

 - [specsy-groovy](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.specsy%22%20a%3A%22specsy-groovy%22) for Groovy (all versions)
 - [specsy-java](http://search.maven.org/#search%7Cga%7C1%7Cg%3A%22org.specsy%22%20a%3A%22specsy-java%22) for Java (version 7 or higher; lambdas recommended)

-Specsy runs on Java 7 or higher (due to [Jumi](http://jumi.fi/) requiring it).
+Specsy requires Java 7 or higher.
 It's easy to add support for more JVM-based languages (create just one [facade class](https://github.com/orfjackal/specsy/blob/master/specsy-groovy/src/main/java/org/specsy/groovy) and [syntax example](https://github.com/orfjackal/specsy/tree/master/specsy-groovy/src/test/java/org/specsy/groovy)), so create a [feature or pull request](https://github.com/orfjackal/specsy/issues) if you would like your favorite language supported.

 Continue to the [documentation](documentation.html) to find out how to use Specsy.